 The picture below shows Clipper Cove viewed from the new bike path on the Eastern Span of the Bay Bridge.
 You may have seen McCovey Cove from the water or during a Giants game.
 For reference that cove is slightly larger than the existing marina in Clipper Cove (in upper right corner above).

 Enough about Clipper Cove itself!
-Here are links to a few of the nearly 15,000 happy and excited users who’ve sailed, paddled and kayaked on Clipper Cove in the last five years:
+Here are links to a few of the nearly 18,000 happy and excited users who’ve sailed, paddled and kayaked on Clipper Cove in the last six years:

 - TISC Opening Day 2016 Packs Clipper Cove

 - TISC Marks Milestone: 3,566 4th Graders on Clipper Cove

 - JYC Elementary Smiles Set SSL Milestone On Clipper Cove

 - TISC Outreach & Inclusion – Best in the Nation

 - TISC Set Sail Learn STEM Program Tops 5,000 SFUSD 4th Graders